 The first goal is to develop an efficient sensing and control system inspired by nervous systems.
 The sensory nervous system perceives sensory signals efficiently in terms of both energy and time, while understanding of sensory information is one of the most difficult task for computers even though its processing speed is much faster than that of neurons.
 The motor nervous system generates appropriate motor commands using the information processed by the sensory nervous system.
 Learning from the advantages of these nervous systems is a promissing way to develop noble sensing and control systems.

 The second goal is to reveal how the efficient signal processing is accomplished in the nervous systems.
 We have to reveal it before learning from the nervous systems because it remains poorly understood.

 Understanding the nervous systems and developing noble sensing and control systems inspired by the nervous systems: these two points are the keys of this laboratory.

-neuromorphic, retina, brain, visual cortex, robot, drone, image sensor, image processing, neural network, FPGA, circuit design, algorithm development
+neuromorphic, retina, brain, visual cortex, AI, robot, drone, image sensor, image processing, neural network, FPGA, circuit design, algorithm development

 |Affiliation||：Osaka Institute of Technology, Faculty of Information Science and Technology|